josesagaz/crp-bolivia/content/es/home/biblioteca.md

   # "SkyBlue"

   # Background image.
-   image = "biblioteca.webp"  # Name of image in `static/img/`.
+   image = "back2.jpg"  # Name of image in `static/img/`.
-   image_darken = 0.8         # Darken the image?
+   image_darken = 0.3     # Darken the image?
 Range 0-1 where 0 is transparent and 1 is opaque.

   # Text color (true=light or false=dark).
   text_color_light = true